 Wine pairing for cucumber soup

-A light and refreshing Pinto Grigio is the ideal wine pairing for cucumber gazpacho.
+A light and refreshing Pinot Grigio is the ideal wine pairing for cucumber gazpacho.
 It will double down on the cool refreshment without overpowering the mild flavors.

 Equipment